 Reality: Since different species of grass prefer nutrients at different times of the year, be sure to use the correct fertilizer, at the right rate, at the right time, and in the right place.
 A slow release fertilizer allows for more even and consistent feeding over a longer period of time than a quick release fertilizer.
-And remember to use fertilizers responsibly by cleaning up any that lands on streets, sidewalks or driveways where they can be washed away into lakes, ponds, rivers and streams.
+And remember to use fertilizers responsibly by cleaning up any that land on streets, sidewalks, or driveways where they can be washed away into lakes, ponds, rivers, and streams.

 Myth #6: A garden hose is more cost-efficient than installing an irrigation system.